scala/docs.scala-lang/_tour/basics.md

 }
 ```

-You can extend traits with the `extends` keyword and override an implementation with the `override` keyword.
+You can extend traits with the `extends` keyword and override an implementation with the `override` keyword:

 ```tut
 class DefaultGreeter extends Greeter